twang35/iMonkey/README.md

 To Do
 ------
-- add captions to buttons for clarity
+- Add captions to buttons for clarity
+- Save game
+- Generate random letter lists in background
+- 	Iterate through list skipping an increasing number of letters with each loop
 - Enable player to type with monkeys
 - Add all of Romeo and Juliet
 - Pixel This (uncover a random book and have the player guess book title)